gareth-jones117/Snake/README.md

 A simple snake game, enjoy its fun and kinda addicting.
-Always wanted to make my own game , its a good start.
+Always wanted to make my own game , its a good start.Thought of putting something fun on the portfolio, breaks upo the mundane.